segattihall-ops/masseurmatch1/replit.md

 MasseurMatch is a Next.js-based web application designed to connect professional massage therapists with clients.
 The application features a minimalist Grok X.AI-inspired monochromatic landing page with 3D graphics and smooth animations.
 Built with TypeScript and modern React patterns using only blacks, grays, and whites - no colorful elements.
 The design emphasizes depth through lighting, texture, and motion rather than color.

 **Last Updated:** October 7, 2025
-**Status:** Grok X.AI-inspired monochromatic design - Production-ready
+**Status:** Grok X.AI-inspired monochromatic design with interactive chatbox - Production-ready

 ## User Preferences